microsoft/aitour-cloud-native-apps-with-azure-ai-and-aks/src/README.md

 Using a web browser, navigate to the store admin site and create a new product.

-> [!IMPORTANT]
+> [!NOTE]
-> You should see the AI service being used to generate the product description ✨
+> The AI service is now being used to generate the product descriptions ✨

 Next, let's update the rollout to set the **ai-service** image to the **latest** version.